 - 3.5 The approach of the SHBC Reg 19 Local Plan is to not release any land from the Green Belt for residential development. - 3.6 The Council has prepared repeated assessments relating to the Green Belt, including most recently, a Green Belt Review (Addendum and Additional Assessment, December 2023).
-The purpose of the Review was to provide evidence of how different areas within the Borough perform against the Green Belt purposes set out in national policy. - 3.7 Importantly, the stated intention of the Green Belt Review is to provide part of the necessary evidence base to determine whether there are the exceptional circumstances to warrant an alteration to the Green Belt boundaries at both a high level, and at a local level. - Helpfully, the Green Belt Review provides the entire subject site with a reference of 'SR9' (Land to the north east of Hatton Hill and the south of the A3O London Road).
-In other AGreen Belt reviews (Athe site is Ateferenced (Ass A8O9').
-The site is found to serve no Green Belt Function against purposes 1 (to check unrestricted sprawl of large built up areas) and 4 (preserve the setting and special character of historic towns) of the Green Belt. - 3.9 The assessment also finds that the site has a strong function against purposes 2 (to prevent neighbouring towns merging) and 3 (safeguarding the countryside from encroachment). - 3.10 The overall Assessment therefore remains Athat the site As Ahigh Aunctioning' Asgainst the A Green Belt purposes, and is at moderate risk if considered as part of a wider impact assessment, if released on an individual basis from its Green Belt designation.
+The purpose of the Review was to provide evidence of how different areas within the Borough perform against the Green Belt purposes set out in national policy. - 3.7 Importantly, the stated intention of the Green Belt Review is to provide part of the necessary evidence base to determine whether there are the exceptional circumstances to warrant an alteration to the Green Belt boundaries at both a high level, and at a local level. - 3.8 Helpfully, the Green Belt Review provides the entire subject site with a reference of 'SR9' (Land to the north east of Hatton Hill and the south of the A3O London Road).
+In other Green Belt reviews the site is referenced as '809'.
+The site is found to serve no Green Belt Function against purposes 1 (to check unrestricted sprawl of large built up areas) and 4 (preserve the setting and special character of historic towns) of the Green Belt. - 3.9 The assessment also finds that the site has a strong function against purposes 2 (to prevent neighbouring towns merging) and 3 (safeguarding the countryside from encroachment). - 3.10 The overall assessment therefore remains that the site is 'high functioning' against the Green Belt purposes, and is at moderate risk if considered as part of a wider impact assessment, if released on an individual basis from its Green Belt designation.